Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 **Resolve this or build 2 ships with less modulation than build 1.**

 The LFO mode map has exactly **four depth slots per LFO**: pots 1, 3, 4 and 6, since pots 2 and 5 carry rate and skew.
-Under the current Tier 1 map those four are Start, Size, Density and Blend. **Bandpass is not among them.**
+Under the Tier 1 map those four are Start, Size, Density and Blend. **Bandpass is not among them.**

 Build 1 can already route LFO 2 to the bandpass at plus or minus 2 octaves.
 So as Tier 1 stands, build 2 loses a working feature and gains an untested one in its place.
 The trade is